Shrusti13/mcs-agentic-retrieval-azure-search/readme.md

 | `POST` | `/perform-agentic-retrieval` | Performs conversational search with automatic knowledge agent initialization |

 **API Documentation**: Complete request/response schemas and interactive testing available at `/docs`

+### Note :

+Make sure this endpoint is accessible from your environment.
+If you plan to host your own instance of the API:
+1. Deploy the FastAPI app to your own Azure Web App or preferred hosting service.
+2. Update the **custom connector's base URL** in Power Apps to point to your new endpoint.
+3. Ensure any required environment variables or secrets are correctly configured in your hosting environment.

 ## Technical Details